-• Economic strengths generally include the town's location and natural resources and agricultural base, while weaknesses include low population density and lack of economic diversity.
+• Economic strengths generally include the Town of Mount Morris's location, natural areas, open space, recreational opportunities, prime agricultural soils, strong agricultural economy.
+Weaknesses include low population density and lack of economic diversity.

 Commercial and Industrial Design

 • Site review procedures and design standards can be used to improve the quality of design and to promote the individual identity for a community.